skunga2kl/prettier-json/README.md

 A tiny CLI tool for formatting JSON files to make them easier to read.
 Made because I was bored.

-YAML support coming at maybe some point or something i dont really knowwwwwww
+YAML support most likely not coming.

 ---